Chair Avatars

 Chairs symbolize social interaction.
 They invite you to sit down and stay a while; take a load off.
 You're probably sitting right now.
 We sit down to digest news.
 We sit to think.
 We sit to be social.
 You might say chairs are the first social media.
 Okay, you wouldn't but let's pretend.

-There are awesome looking chairs that are painful to sit on (talkin' to you Frank Lloyd Wright and owners of Indian restaurants everywhere).
-There are comfy chairs that look ugly.
-Chairs fit all situations - from thrones to bean-bags.
+Some beautiful chairs are painful to sit on (talkin' to you Frank Lloyd Wright, and owners of Indian restaurants everywhere).
+Many comfy chairs can look quite ugly.
+Chairs can fit with all situations - from thrones to bean-bags.
 Lawn chairs say "relax, enjoy the weather."
 Kitchen chairs say "have a bite."
 Dentists' chairs say "sit down and scream a while."

 Dec 12, 2010